 James Giles was born in Vancouver, British Columbia, Canada, grew up in West Point Grey, and graduated from Point Grey Secondary School in Vancouver.
 He studied at the University of British Columbia and the University of Edinburgh, where he gained a PhD in philosophy.
 In addition to teaching at UBC and Edinburgh, he has also held appointments at other universities in the UK, Denmark, Australia, Guam, and Hawaii.
 He is a part-time tutor in Philosophy at the University of Cambridge Institute of Continuing Education.

 The purpose of Giles' work is to create a philosophical psychology that explains the core features of the human condition.
-The unifying theme in his work is the fundamental role that human awareness, in its diverse modes, plays in that condition.
-Giles' research ranges over the theory of perception, personal identity, the self, sexual desire, sexual attraction, cross-sex friendships, and romantic love.
+The unifying theme in his work is the fundamental role that human awareness plays in that condition.
+Giles' research ranges over metaphysics, ethics, the philosophy of perception, personal identity, the self, human relationships, evolutionary theory, and non-Western philosophy.
 He has argued for an experiential account of the material world and the non-existence of a persisting self, describing self-awareness as the awareness of a constructed self-image.

 Giles is the originator of the vulnerability and care theory of love and the view of sexual desire as an existential need.
 He is also the author of the naked love theory of human hairlessness, a view that locates the evolutionary origin of human hairlessness in the ancestral mother-infant relationship and maternal selection for hairless infants.